The Top 3 Credit Myths That Won’t Go Away

 However, the problem with this advice is that you actually do not lose the age of a credit card once you close the account.
 In fact, according to John, credit cards continue to increase in age and contribute to your average age of accounts even after they have been closed.

 Still, it is important to remember that closing a credit card is not completely free of consequence.
-When you close a credit card account, you no longer get the benefit of the unused credit limit that was associated with the account, which was likely helping your credit score.
+When you close a credit card account, you no longer get the benefit of the unused credit limit that was associated with the account, which was likely helping your credit scores.

 Myth 3: Employers can check your credit scores.